-A simile is an easy way to compare two things, so examples of simile poems include any poem that makes comparisons using the words "like," "as," or "than."
-As long as you compare one thing to another, whether or not the two things you are comparing are actually alike or not, you can consider it a simile poem.
+A simile is an easy way to compare two things without a lot of explanation, perfect for the sparse language of a poem.
+You'll recognize examples of simile poems because they include comparisons using the words "like" or "as."
+When a poem is called a simile poem, it simply means that it uses similes.
+As long as the comparison is one thing to another, whether or not the two are alike, you can consider it a simile.

-Here is an example of a simile poem written by Denise Rogers:
+Here is an example of the simile poem "Your Teeth" by Denise Rogers drawing a comparison between teeth and stars.

 They come out at night.